How to Tell if a Painting Is Oil or Acrylic

 Color and Vibrancy of Pigment

 Oil paint tends to have a more saturated color compared to acrylic paint due to its high pigment density.
 Look for brighter, more vibrant hues, like blues, purples, and reds - this typically indicates an oil painting.
-Acrylic paint often appears slightly lighter in comparison due to its thinner consistency.
+Acrylic paint often appears slightly lighter in comparison due to its thinner consistency and acrylic paint binder.

 Texture of Brushstrokes

 The brushstrokes of an oil painting will typically be smoother than those of an acrylic painting due to the way that they dry over time.
-Acrylic paints tend to dry much faster, leaving visible ridges and uneven surfaces in their wake.
+Acrylic paints tend to dry much faster, leaving visible ridges and uneven surfaces in their wake, a result of the compounds in acrylic paint.
 Oil paints take longer to dry and produce finer lines with softer edges when they eventually dry.

 Presence (or Absence) of Varnish